 See Client Node Configuration for instructions on configuring your modem.
 Join the IRC channel or mailing list for help.

 The coverage map is a rough estimate based on a computer model.
 In some areas coverage is worse than predicated, and in other it is better than predicated.
 You might still have coverage!
 Jump in the IRC channel or mailing list and ask about coverage in your area.
 We may be able to make it work.

 Due to their excellent line of sight, mountain-top radio sites in western Washington have a very high chance of getting HamWAN coverage.
 If you would like to connect your repeater to HamWAN for linking, IRLP, Echolink, or an APRS igate, ask in the IRC channel or email list and we may be able to help you.

 If you think your site would make a good HamWAN cell site, let us know!
 If it's a good location, we'll fund the deployment with HamWAN donations at no expense to you.

 Participate in the conversation, ask for help or just follow along in real time.
-Hang out in the project's IRC channel #HamWAN on irc.freenode.org.
+Hang out in the project's IRC channel #HamWAN-Support on irc.freenode.org.

 Use your own IRC client or click here for a web version.

 If you would like to volunteer for any of the work required (see the wiki table of contents for areas that need attention), please send an email to the mailing list to let us know.
 We'll set you up with the right access to make changes to the website and keep track of progress.